programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 ```

 Great!
 Now we have both search results pages, called
-`search-result0.html`{.filename} and `search-result10.html`{.filename}.
-But before we move onto the next step in the algorithm, let’s take care
+`search-result0.html` and `search-result10.html`.
+But before we move
+onto the next step in the algorithm, let’s take care of some
-of some housekeeping.
-Our `programming-historian`{.filename} directory
+housekeeping.
+Our `programming-historian` directory will quickly become
-will quickly become unwieldy if we download multiple search results
+unwieldy if we download multiple search results pages and trial
-pages and trial transcripts.
-Let’s have Python make a new directory
+transcripts.
+Let’s have Python make a new directory named after our
-named after our search terms.
-Study and then copy the following to
+search terms.
+Study and then copy the following to `obo.py`.
-`obo.py`{.filename}.

 ``` python
 def newDir(newDir):